NiklasWyld/Wydbid/README.md

 Attention!
 This project isnt finished yet!

-To start Wydbid, you need to do the following:
+To start Wydbid you have to enter the following command in your command line:

 ```
 python3 Wydbid.py